shresthashreejan/dns-manager/README.md

 ## Contributing

-Contributions to Linux DNS Switcher are welcome!
+Contributions to Linux DNS Manager are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.